 Benefits of Learning the Korean Language in India

-There are lots of reasons to learn.
-We have listed quite a few below, and if any of them resonate with you, then find a Korean language institute or teacher and start your classes right away.
+I have listed quite a few below, and if any of them resonate with you, then find a Korean language institute or teacher and start your classes right away.

 1. Improved Career Opportunity

-Most of these companies are on the look for people that will act as intermediaries between their business and clients.
-The one who can easily translate their business intentions and interact with the local community in India on their behalf.
+Most of these companies look for people that will act as intermediaries between their business and clients. — the one who can easily translate their business intentions with the local community in India on their behalf.

-Armed with your knowledge and certification, you can apply for a job at the office of the foreign embassy where you can act as an interpreter.
+Armed with your knowledge and certification, you can apply for a job at the foreign embassy office where you can act as an interpreter.

 With the advent of new technology like teleconferencing and video-conferencing, it is now possible to hold conferences and meetings between personnel from India and their counterparts in South Korea without having actually to travel between the two countries.

 Several private translation agencies employ personnel having good knowledge of Korean.
 A person can work free-lance after gaining a few years’ experiences.

 Language translation is one of the lucrative jobs on the internet.
 You will come across many websites that offer similar jobs.

 You will be surprised to know that almost 50% prefer not to join any company but prefer to work as a freelancer.

 (iii) Teacher and Trainer

 Even though you might not find the pay very attractive, it is an excellent place to start your career as an instructor.

 Several Indian and International companies look for trainers who can train the candidates for various courses or an on-site opportunity or for dealing with Korean customers.

 (iv) Travel and Tourism

-One can be utilized in the industry to assist the foreign traveler, communicate with them, and to work in a wide array of travel, tourism, and hospitality sector.
+One can be utilized in the industry to assist the foreign traveler, communicate with them, and to work in an array of hospitality, travel, and tourism sector.

 By speaking Korean, you will not only enjoy to the fullest and earn their appreciation but also opens the door to a genuine interaction and connection.

 (v) Call Center, IT, BPO and KPO

 You can utilize your Korean Language skills to act as a call center trainee, where you can handle call center business for overseas clients.

-It increases your potential export & import business, and job opportunities not only in Korean companies but also in companies trading with companies in South Korea.
+It increases your potential export & import business and job opportunities not only in Korean companies but also in companies trading with companies in South Korea.